1134742323/starter-academic-2/content/authors/admin/_index.md

 highlight_name: false
 ---

 Zihan Liu is a master student of civil engineering at Shanghai Jiao Tong University who will graduate in January, 2022.
-His research interests include rock mechanic, fracture mechanic and finite element method.
+His research interests include rock mechanics, fracture mechanics and finite element method.
 He is a student member of the Chinese Society of Rock Mechanics and Engineering.

 Now, I'm wondering a PhD position.